-Congress authorized the MKARNS project in the River and Harbor Act of July 24, 1946.
-Construction of the 9-foot navigation channel occurred during the 1960's, with the system being declared open to commercial traffic on December 2, 1970.
+Congress, in the Rivers and Harbors Act of July 24, 1946, authorized the MKARNS project.
+Construction of the 9-foot-deep channel occurred during the 1960's, with the system being declared open to commercial traffic on December 2, 1970.
 Public Law 91-649, passed by Congress in 1971, designated it as the McClellan-Kerr Arkansas River Navigation System.

-While the Arkansas river runs in a general northwest to southeasterly direction, the MKARNS is measured in the opposite direction.
-The beginning of the MKARNS (Navigation Mile 0) is located at the confluence of the White River and the Mississippi River.
+While the Arkansas river runs in a general Northwest to Southeasterly direction, the MKARNS is measured in the opposite direction.
+As a result the beginning of the MKARNS (Navigation Mile 0) is located at the confluence of the White River and the Mississippi River.
 The Arkansas River comprises most of the MKARNS and is entered via the White River to the Arkansas Post Canal, then up the Arkansas River to Muskogee, and to the Port of Catoosa via the Verdigris near Tulsa.
-The total length of the MKARNS is 445 miles, of which 375 miles is the lower Arkansas River (navigation miles 394 to 19).
-The other MKARNS components include approximately 50 miles of the Verdigris River (navigation miles 445 to 394); the Arkansas Post Canal, a 9-mile canal connecting the

-Arkansas River to the lower portion of the White River (navigation miles 19 to 10); and the lower 10 miles of the White River (navigation miles 10 to 0).
+The total length of the MKARNS is 445 miles, of which 375 miles is the Arkansas River (navigation miles 394 to 19).
+The other MKARNS components include approximately 50 miles of the Verdigris River (navigation miles 394 to 19).
+The other MKARNS components the White River (navigation miles 19 to 10); and the lower 10 miles of the White River (navigation miles 10 to 0).

 Navigation on the lower Arkansas and the other components of the MKARNS is controlled by a series of 18 locks and dams.
 The USACE maintains a minimum 9-foot channel depth along the system.
 Passage through MKARNS lock chambers was configured for 8 barges, but can accommodate 15 barge tows using double lockage.
 Each lock chamber is 100 feet wide and 600 feet long.
-There are 18 locks and dams along MKARNS.
+There are currently 18 completed locks and dams along MKARNS.
 Five of the lock and dams are located in Oklahoma beginning on the Verdigris River.
 The remaining locks and dams are located on the Arkansas portion of the MKARNS.